 Students wishing to have breakfast at school should go directly to the cafeteria.
-Students must be to class on time.
+Students must be in class on time.
 Pillager School has a closed lunch period.
 All students are required to be in the cafeteria or designated areas during their lunch period.
 The parking lot and downtown are off limits.

 All food and beverage must be kept and consumed in the lunch room only.
-Lunch options are: School lunch or students may bring their own lunch Food and drink may not be consumed in the hallway or classroom.
+Lunch options are: school lunch or students may bring their own lunch.
+Food and drink may not be consumed in the hallway or classroom.
 Hot lunch prices are as follows:

+Student Breakfast Free

+Student Lunch Free

-Breakfast \$1.75 Student \$3.00 Adult Extra Milk \$.50
+Adult Breakfast \$3.00

+Adult Lunch \$4.95